VeeamCommunity/ubuntu-postgresql-install/README.md

 ## 📗 Documentation

-To use the script, run the following commands:
+To use the script, run the following commands on the Ubuntu server that will host the database:
 1. `git clone https://github.com/VeeamCommunity/ubuntu-postgresql-install`
 2. `cd ./ubuntu-postgresql-install/`
 3. `chmod +x install-psql.sh`